 Who should apply?

 We are seeking students who have leadership potential and outstanding academic credentials.
 The ideal Penn MPH student will have a well-defined concept of public health.
-Priority will be given to mid-career professionals and potential joint degree candidates from other Penn professional programs.

 How long will it take to complete the MPH program?

 The program is designed to be a two-year full-time program or a three-year part-time program.
 However, the time to complete the degree will be extended for those who complete the MPH program in combination with another Penn degree.
+See Planning for MPH Study.

 How can I get further information?